 Building a community dedicated to individual & collective liberation

-Beginners to meditation and contemplative practice are warmly welcome, especially yoga āsana practitioners curious about “the other 7 limbs” of Yoga, and anyone interested in how the paths of Buddhism and Yoga weave together with the inquiry into personal and communal trauma and oppression that is the heart of social justice and resilience work.
+Beginners to meditation and contemplative practice are warmly welcome, especially anyone interested in how the paths of Buddhism and Yoga inform the resolution of trauma, and the work to respond wisely to oppression that is the heart of social justice and resilience work.

 May our practice be of benefit to all.